Call The Doan Law Firm today for experienced representation in your charter bus accident

 In future posts we plan to examine the commercial bus industry in more detail and will concentrate our first series of articles on the rapidly-expanding, and poorly-regulated, “party bus” operations that are gaining a reputation as “rolling bars” with very poor safety records.

-In the interim, if you were injured in a tour / charter bus accident and are unsure about how to protect your legal right to compensation, we invite you to contact the commercial bus accident injury lawyer at The Doan Law Firm to arrange a free review of the circumstances of your accident and suggestions on what you should do next.
+In the interim, if you were injured in a tour / charter bus accident and are unsure about how to protect your legal right to compensation, we invite you to contact the Houston bus accident injury lawyer at The Doan Law Firm to arrange a free review of the circumstances of your accident and suggestions on what you should do next.

 When you contact our firm, your first consultation with us is always free and does obligate you to hiring us to represent you in court.
 Should you later decide to have us manage your injury lawsuit, we are always willing to assume full responsibility for your case in exchange for a negotiated percentage of the final settlement that we will win for you.